nataliagarbirasdiaz/OPESS/README.md

 # README

-This repository stores information from the "Occasional Political Economy Seminar Series" organized by Miriam Golden and Natalia Garbiras-Díaz at the EUI.
+This repository stores information relevant to the "Occasional Political Economy Seminar Series" at the EUI.
+The series is organized by Miriam Golden and Natalia Garbiras-Díaz, along with Susanna Garside and Julian Verlinger.

 # Description of the series